andresberejnoi/OpenCV_Traffic_Counter/README.md

 [PaperReport_traffic_counter.pdf](./PaperReport_traffic_counter.pdf)

 ## Other links
-I will be posting Python videos to my YoutTube channel, among other projects.
+I will be posting Python videos to my YouTube channel, among other projects.
 If you are interested in checking it out, here is the link:

 [Andres Berejnoi Channel](https://www.youtube.com/andresberejnoi)